vincenzoursano/free-json-translate/README.md

 ## Free json translate

-A script that gives you the ability to translate a nested json for free without using any service keys.
+A script that gives you the ability to translate a i18n JSON nested for free without using any service keys.

 ## Project Status